projf/projf-explore/README.md

 The third part will be available for the Nexys Video soon.

-## Maths
+## Maths and Algorithms

-Maths & Algorithms is our next topic, and the first blog post is now available:
+Maths & Algorithms is our lastest tutorial series:

-* [Numbers in Verilog](https://projectf.io/posts/numbers-in-verilog/) - handling integers, both signed and unsigned
+* [Numbers in Verilog](https://projectf.io/posts/numbers-in-verilog/) - working with signed and unsigned integers
+* [Multiplication with FPGA DSPs](https://projectf.io/posts/multiplication-fpga-dsps) - efficient multiplication with DSPs

+There are [maths demos](maths/demo) in this repo to accompany the series.

-Stay tuned for more from this series later in 2021.
+_Stay tuned for more parts over winter 2021-22._

 ## Requirements